 After, take a thirty minute drive to visit King House, an impressive Georgian mansion that houses the Boyle Civic Art Collection.
 Watch the interactive displays, write with a quill and ink, and explore the eerie prison cells in the basement, there’s plenty to keep you occupied on a rainy day in Roscommon.

-Take a rainy day trip to the National Famine Museum in Strokestown, Roscommon where you can learn more about this important period of Irish history.
+Take a rainy day trip to the the National Famine Museum, Strokestown Park where you can learn more about this important period of Irish history.
 During the Great Irish Famine of the 1840s, over two million people died when the potato crop failed.
 Pour over the archive of letters written by evicted tenants and see some of the original photographs and documents.

 Enjoy a warming cup of coffee in the on-site café or if you visit on a weekend, make a day out of it with dinner in The Silver Eel, just ten minutes from Strokestown House.
 The picturesque restaurant features gorgeous lake views so if you can, make sure to nab a window seat.